Winter Air Quality Modeling Workshop

 - If so, what could be changed to improve future workshops?

 - If so, how often should the workshop be held?

-- If not, is there another means by which we can accomplish to objectives above?
+- If not, is there another means by which we can accomplish the workshop objectives?

-- After the workshop: each group will turn their presentation into a short (2-5 page) report of their group’s findings (following the format in 3.b.).
+- After the workshop: each group will turn their presentation into a short (2-4 page) report of their group’s findings.
 These reports will be posted on the workshop website.